haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 * A new lightweight and fast search engine, SeaSearch.
 SeaSearch is optional, you can still use ElasticSearch.
 * For security reason, WebDAV no longer support login with LDAP account, the user with LDAP account must generate a WebDAV token at the profile page

+Deploying SeaDoc and Seafile binary package on the same machine is no longer supported.
+You can:

+* Deploy SeaDoc on a new machine and integrate it with Seafile.
+* Migrate Seafile to a docker based deployment method and then deploy SeaDoc in the same machine.

+Deploying Seafile with binary package is now deprecated and probably no longer be supported in version 13.0.
+We recommend you to migrate your existing Seafile deployment to docker based.

 ### ElasticSearch change (pro edition only)

 Elasticsearch version is not changed in Seafile version 12.0